elm-land/elm-land/projects/graphql/examples/03-fragments/README.md

 2. If that name is already in use, attempt to prefix it with the field that's using it (Example: "Followers_User")
 3. If that name is already in use, keep incrementing numbers until it works ("User_1", "User_2", etc)

-This strategy prevents conflicts, but can generate less-readable names like `Followers_User` when the same GraphQL type is used twice in one query.
+This strategy prevents conflicts, but can generate less-readable names like `Followers_User` when the same `User` GraphQL type is used with different selections in one query.

 Elm Land GraphQL allows you to use __GraphQL fragments__ to solve this problem, and provide more readable names in your code.
-If you move an entire selection into a named fragment, Elm will generate type aliases with the name you want to use in your Elm code.
+If you move an entire selection into a named fragment, Elm will generate type aliases with the name of the fragment.

 ## Example